 Duration: 4 hours.

-Alternatively, you might be interested in taking this very popular tour by Krakow Crawl.
-Krakow has a bustling nightlife, popular with locals and tourists alike.
-This pub, bar and club crawl is the most popular in Krakow and the low price is great for those on a budget or anyone looking to meet a few people on a night out.
+This pub, bar and club crawl is the most popular in Krakow, and the low price is great for those on a budget or anyone looking to meet a few people on a night out.
 Club entry and welcome shots are included at all stops.

 This guide is part of our series on Polish food and where to eat guide for visitors to Poland.